hdydenairn/hdydenairn.github.io/_pages/cv.md

 ## Education

 **PHD in Ecnomics**, Université de Montpellier (2025 - 2028)
-**Thesis:** Integration of environmental and health externalities and indirect economic effects of recycling in a general equilibrium dynamic framework to study minerals recycling
+**Thesis:** Integration of environmental and health externalities and indirect economic effects of recycling in a general equilibrium dynamic framework to study minerals recycling<br>
 **Supervisors:** Gilles Laforgue & Francesco Ricci

 **Master of Economics - M2**, ENS Paris-Saclay & Université Paris-Saclay (2023 - 2024)